google/clspv/docs/OpenCLCOnVulkan.md

 the functions, and decorated with `DescriptorSet` and `Binding` decorations, to denote that the shaders can interact with their data.

-So, to map the OpenCL C language kernels to Vulkan SPIR-V compute shaders:
+The default way to map an OpenCL C language kernel to a Vulkan SPIR-V compute shader is as follows:

 - Each kernel is assigned a corresponding descriptor set, such that the first kernel has descriptor set _0_, and each subsequent kernel is an increment of